skypher/disclosure/README.md

 > "The first atomic bomb was successfully detonated on July 16, 1945, in the Trinity test in New Mexico.
 Oppenheimer later remarked that it brought to mind words from the Bhagavad Gita: 'Now I am become Death, the destroyer of worlds.''
 See https://en.wikipedia.org/wiki/J._Robert_Oppenheimer

 Indeed, some well-known UFOlogists have long suggested that UAP is a type of manifestation belonging to an advanced intelligence that prefers mystery.
-However, this does not preclude the 500D alien chess scenario or the hands of a long-described polymelial God.
+This notion may well be consistent with the 500D alien chess scenario or the hands of a long-perceived polymelial God.

 ---